 However!
 Can there be Lemon Pound Cake without Lemon Icing?
 Not in my book.

-I top individual servings with an easy lemon icing.
+I top individual servings with lemon icing.
 All you need is for the icing is confectioners’ sugar (powdered sugar) and fresh lemon juice.

 Make the Pound Cake Ahead